 According to Ayurveda, anxiety is a disorder of the nervous system and of Vata dosha.
 Therefore when thinking of a treatment plan, we must look at how to nourish and strengthen the nervous system while pacifying Vata.
-Before any treatment can really begin however, it is most important to look at the specific cause(s) of the anxiety itself.
-Once this is revealed, one can begin to make a plan to remove the cause, as treatment will only work if the cause is in the process of being removed.
+Before any treatment can really begin however, it is most important for you to look at the specific cause(s) of your anxiety.
+Once this is revealed, you can begin to make a plan to remove the cause, as treatment will only work if the cause is in the process of being removed.
 This is true with ANY disorder, mental or physical.
-If the cause is not removed then herbs, diet and other changes will only temporarily pacify the anxiety, but the benefits will not be permanent or long-lasting.
+If the cause is not removed, then herbs, diet, and other changes will only temporarily pacify the anxiety, but the benefits will not be permanent or long-lasting.

 - Increased Vata in the system

 - Lack of routine

 - Skipping meals